About DAYBUE®

 Mood

 Her moods are more predictable and cries a lot less Less screaming and tantrums.
-Able to take an interest in the things around her More peaceful at home, in school, and in groups She's able to regulate her emotions a little better.
-She's happier than she used to be Mood is better, happier, much less crying for no apparent reason
+Able to take an interest in the things around her More peaceful at home, in school, and in groups Mood is better, happier, much less crying for no apparent reason Appears happier and has been laughing more with us

 Learn from caregivers and their individual loved one’s experience with DAYBUE